 The Australian Monument to the Great Irish Famine (1845-1852) is located at the Hyde Park Barracks, on Macquarie Street, Sydney, Australia.
-The monument was inspired by the arrival in Australia of over 4,000 single young women, most of whom were teenage orphans.
+The monument was inspired by the arrival in Australia of over 4,000 single young women, most of whom were teenagers.
 They arrived under a special emigration scheme designed to resettle destitute girls from the workhouses of Ireland during the Great Famine.
 The Great Irish Famine Commemoration Committee (GIFCC) have broadened their activities to commemorate all who left their homes seeking a new life in the colonies and States of Australia but these workhouse orphan girls, and the historical links back to Ireland, remain the focus of this project and only young women from the workhouses under Earl Grey's Orphans scheme appear in the database.